-The source and amount of water to be drained and the type of aquifer impacts on the complexity of the scheme.
-The scale of the scheme will also influence the amount of work that needs to be undertaken to design, develop and operate it.
+The source and amount of water to be recharged to the aquifer and the type of aquifer, impacts on the complexity of the scheme.
+The scale of the scheme will also influence the amount of work that needs to be undertaken to design, develop and operate the scheme.

 Three categories of MAR schemes have been established to provide a guide to the amount of detail of different schemes.
 Note: this is a general guide only and depending on different circumstances, schemes may be more complex than initially indicated and require far more detail.

 A domestic MAR scheme is where rainwater is collected from domestic dwellings, such as a house and sheds, through a closed system fitted with a first flush diverter, and drained directly to a suitable aquifer.

 This type of scheme is seen as low risk to the aquifer system, as volumes are generally less than 500 kilolitres, water is drained under gravity pressure and subsequent extraction is unlikely.
 However, a strict set of criteria must be met and a department drainage or discharge permit will be required.

 If extraction of water post injection is proposed and the property is within a prescribed area, a department water licence and a recharge allocation is also required.

 Domestic schemes have the same obligations as commercial schemes to comply with the Environment Protection (Water Quality) Policy 2015.
 These include the obligations to protect the environmental values of the receiving aquifer.
 Non-compliance could lead to action by the Environment Protection Authority (EPA).

 Small scale MAR

 A small scale MAR scheme is where less than 20 megalitres per year of source water, such as stormwater or watercourse water, is to be drained to an aquifer.